 Autism/PDD is not an illness or a “thing” a person “has.”
 It is a collection of responses which must be viewed in context, and observation is always more productive than labeling.
 Across the wide spectrum of the autism/PDD syndrome, individual variations on several key features can be recognized.
 Reciprocal social interactions, both verbal and nonverbal, are unusual in quality and generally difficult to synchronize and to carry out.
 Impairments of the central nervous system typically result in over-reactions, under-reactions, or inconsistent responses to various sensory stimuli.
 Because sensory input is difficult to organize and control, the individual’s activities and interests may appear restricted in their nature and repertoire, frequently involving significant repetition and a need for predictability rather than change.
 It is important to view the behavior of people with autism/PDD as meaningful adaptations and to take a positive, respectful approach to them, forgoing the common tendency to judge their competence and capacity on the basis of their sensorimotor challenges.

-What is Autism Spectrum Disorder?
 When people talk about Autism and Autism Spectrum Disorder (ASD) they are both generally referring to a group of complex disorders of brain development.
 These disorders are diagnosed by varying degrees, by difficulties in social interaction, verbal and nonverbal communication and repetitive behaviors.
 Autism Spectrum Disorder can sometimes encompasses intellectual disability, motor coordination and attention and physical health issues such as sleep and gastrointestinal disturbances.